fortinetdev/terraform-provider-fortios/website/docs/r/fortios_vpnssl_settings.html.markdown

 * `client_sigalgs` - Set signature algorithms related to client authentication.
 Affects TLS version <= 1.2 only.
 Valid values: `no-rsa-pss`, `all`.
 * `dual_stack_mode` - Tunnel mode: enable parallel IPv4 and IPv6 tunnel.
 Web mode: support IPv4 and IPv6 bookmarks in the portal.
 Valid values: `enable`, `disable`.
 * `tunnel_addr_assigned_method` - Method used for assigning address for tunnel.
 Valid values: `first-available`, `round-robin`.
-* `saml_redirect_port` - SAML local redirect port in the machine running FortiClient (0 - 65535).
+* `saml_redirect_port` - SAML local redirect port in the machine running FCT (0 - 65535).
 0 is to disable redirection on FGT side.
 * `web_mode_snat` - Enable/disable use of IP pools defined in firewall policy while using web-mode.
 Valid values: `enable`, `disable`.
 * `ztna_trusted_client` - Enable/disable verification of device certificate for SSLVPN ZTNA session.
 Valid values: `enable`, `disable`.
 * `server_hostname` - Server hostname for HTTPS.
 When set, will be used for SSL VPN web proxy host header for any redirection.